arnis71/ProductHuntDemoApp/README.md

 # ProductHunt Demo app
-Product Hunt demo app that shows today's posts in each of the categories (**designed for demo purposes only!**).
+Product Hunt demo app that shows today's posts in each of the categories that was made in 4 days (**designed for demo purposes only!**).

 [Download APK](https://docs.google.com/uc?export=download&id=0B6oDaS88X4yKRXVVUDJYRmtqb3M)